 Step 2: Find the card showing Safari, and then swipe up on the card.
 To re-open the app, just tap the app on the Home screen.

 Way 2: Clear Safari History and Data

 To clear Safari caches, you need to tap the Settings app > Clear History and Website Data.
 Next, the iPad will ask you to confirm the option, and you need to tap Clear History and Data.
-After this, check if the iPad Safari keeps crashing and turns normal.
+After this, check if the Safari keeps shutting down and turns normal.

 Way 3: Close Safari Tabs

 Some settings about Safari will be an obstacle to the sound operation.
 Trying closing the Safari tabs is also proper.
 To close all tabs, open the Safari app on the iPad.
 Second, tap the two square icons on the Safari interface.
 Last, choose Close All [number] Tabs.

 A hard restart of your iPad is also a well-known way to fix iPad Safari keeps crashing or other minor glitches.
 If you decide to force restart the device, do not worry that your iPad data will be erased.
 As for how to force restart iPad, visit the following steps

 For iPad with Face ID: You should quickly press and release the Volume Up button, and then the Volume Down button.
 Next, press and hold the Power button until the Apple logo occurs.
 Last, wait for the iPad to restart by itself.